Hollow Triumph

 Hollow Triumph (working title The Man Who Murdered Himself, reissued in the United States as The Scar) is a 1948 American film noir crime film directed by Steve Sekely starring Paul Henreid, Joan Bennett and Leslie Brooks.
 It was released by Eagle-Lion Films, based on the 1946 novel of the same title written by Murray Forbes.
-The film's sets designed by the art director Edward L. Ilou.
+The film's sets were designed by the art director Edward L. Ilou.

 Plot

-Just released from prison, John Müller (Paul Henreid) masterminds a holdup at an illegal casino run by Rocky Stansyck (Thomas Browne Henry).
+Just released from prison, John Müller masterminds a holdup at an illegal casino run by Rocky Stansyck.
 The robbery goes bad, and the mobsters capture some of Müller's men and force them to identify the rest before killing them.
 Stansyck has a reputation for tracking down and killing his enemies, no matter how long it takes, so Müller decides to leave town and hide.
-He takes an office job recommended by his law-abiding brother, Frederick (Eduard Franz), but quickly decides that working for a living is not for him.
+He takes an office job recommended by his law-abiding brother, Frederick, but quickly decides that working for a living is not for him.

-A chance encounter with dentist Dr. Swangron (John Qualen) reveals that Müller looks exactly like a psychoanalyst who works in the same building, Dr. Bartok, the only difference being a large scar on the left side of the doctor's face.
+A chance encounter with dentist Dr. Swangron reveals that Müller looks exactly like a psychoanalyst who works in the same building, Dr. Bartok, the only difference being a large scar on the left side of the doctor's face.
 Seizing the opportunity, he begins researching Bartok, even slipping into his office to examine his records.
-He is discovered by the doctor's secretary, Evelyn Hahn (Joan Bennett).
+He is discovered by the doctor's secretary, Evelyn Hahn.
 She mistakes him for her employer and kisses him, but quickly realizes he is someone else.
 He persuades her to go out with him, though she has become embittered and claims to have given up any dreams of finding love.

 Müller sets out to impersonate Bartok, aided by the fact he studied psychoanalysis in medical school before dropping out.
-He takes a photograph of the doctor and uses it as a guide to cut an identical scar on his own face.
-Unfortunately, the developers of the photograph reversed the negative, so now Muller has the scar on the wrong side.
-He discovers the mistake only after he has already murdered Bartok and is preparing to dump the body in the river.
-He has no choice but to go through with the plan anyway.
-Luckily, no one (except the office cleaning lady, whose suspicions he manages to lull) notices the difference, not even Evelyn or Bartok's patients.
+He takes a photograph of the doctor and uses it as a guide to cut an identical scar on the right side of his own face.
+Only after he has already murdered Bartok and is preparing to dump the body in the river does he discover that Bartok actually has the scar on the left side of his face, and that when the photograph was printed the negative must have been inadvertently reversed, so Muller's scar is on the wrong side.
+He goes through with the plan anyway, and (except for the office cleaning lady, whose suspicions he manages to lull) no one notices the difference, not even Evelyn or Bartok's patients.